francisstephan/chinese-writer-rust/README.md

 I wrote about using the tera templating system [here](https://medium.com/@francis.stephan/developing-a-web-app-with-rust-part-3-tera-templating-system-and-htmx-531e49e28ca2).

 One interesting point, for which I could no longer find adequate documention, is the concept of subtemplates.
-Here is my templates tree:
+Here is my template tree:

 ![template tree:](vol/assets/tree.png)